fevangelista/Quantum-Chemistry-Foundations/README.md

 **Quantum Chemistry Foundations** is a series of tutorials that explore some of the most important ideas of quantum chemistry.
 In these tutorials, you will learn about quantum chemistry from a computational perspective, which I think is a very effective complement to a detailed study of each method's formal aspects.

 These tutorials assume some basic knowledge of quantum mechanics and programming in Python.
-Coding using Jupyter notebooks requires minimal setup to follow and modify the code.
+You can read the Jupyter notebooks on GitHub or download and run them locally on your computer or via [Google's Colab](https://colab.research.google.com/github/fevangelista/Quantum-Chemistry-Foundations).

 ## Tutorials